Last updated on February 25th, 2023 at 11:52 pm

 I’m going to suggest that celebrating YOU is the most important thing that you can do after you achieve a dream you have long desired.

-Here are some possible ways to celebrate when you achieve a dream:
+5 ways to celebrate when you achieve a dream

-I spent last Saturday in charming New Paltz, New York with my friend Bianca, who is my “accountability partner” (we email each other a to-do list ever weekday, and coach each other as we work towards our goals).
+1. Celebrate with friends who will cheer you on and who know what you have sacrificed and how hard you’ve worked to achieve your dream goal.
+I spent last Saturday in charming New Paltz, New York with my friend Bianca, who is my “accountability partner” (we email each other a to-do list every weekday, and coach each other as we work towards our goals).

-For me, this week attending a service at a Baptist church with a rocking band and choir (I love gospel!) and visiting a very spiritual friend on Sunday.
-We shared vegan pizzas and salad, and talked about how to live our highest possibilities.
-Good for the soul!
+2. Do something to replenish yourself and your spirit.
+I attended a service at a Baptist church with a rocking band and choir (I love gospel!) and visited a very spiritual friend on Sunday.
+We shared vegan pizzas and salads and talked about how to live our highest possibilities.
+Good for the soul.

-This, so far, for me has been taking more dance classes – hip hop, belly dancing and Zumba lately along with my usual aerobic dance “BodyJam” classes at my gym.
+3. Do something active and fun.
+For me, this means taking more dance classes – hip hop, belly dancing, and Zumba lately along with my usual aerobic dance “BodyJam” classes at my gym.

 The point is not what you do, just that it is important to acknowledge yourself and what you have achieved.